Vinograd2702/MyAssistant/README.md

 When requesting authorization to log in to the system, the service checks the received Email and password hash and, if it matches the data in the database, provides the user with the necessary Cookie.
 This Cookie is Secure HttpOnly Cookie.
 The Front-end sends it with all user requests (if any) and does not have access to it.

 When processing a request, the Back-end service analyzes the authorization cookie and, based on this data, makes a decision on the user's access to the requested resource.

-For a description of the API authservice: http://194.87.201.90:8081/swagger/index.html
+- For a description of the API authservice - [swagger](:http://194.87.201.90:8081/swagger/index.html)

-For a description of the API sportsservice: http://194.87.201.90:8082/swagger/index.html (Description only.
+- For a description of the API sportsservice: - [swagger](:http://194.87.201.90:8082/swagger/index.html) (Description only.
 Without the received authorization cookie, most methods return 401.
 It is necessary to authorize the user from one client (for example, my-assistant-dev.ru or postman) and then gain access to the functionality on behalf of this user.
 In this case, it is necessary to form a request by domain name or directly to the https port.)

 ## Comment on webservice.